 To combat algae lowering dissolved oxygen levels in the water flowing downstream from the shallow Mitchell Lake on the South Side, the San Antonio Water System (SAWS) is planning to install water-filtering wetland plants and make changes to a dam that will allow the utility to better control water levels.
 SAWS’ board of trustees in October 2018 approved a $1.3 million contract for designing, managing construction, and operating the project.

-The U.S. Army Corps of Engineers has allocated $1.5 million to SAWS for a pilot project to determine whether manmade wetlands can help filter pollution leaving San Antonio’s Mitchell Lake.
+The U.S. Army Corps of Engineers has allocated $1.5 million for a feasibility study to determine whether manmade wetlands can help restore the aquatic ecosystem of Mitchell Lake.